 Clothing must be sturdy and snug-fitting, but allow complete freedom of movement.
-Avoid loose-fitting jackets, scarfs, neckties, jewelry, flared or cuffed pants, unconfined long hair or anything that could become entangled with the saw or brush.
-Wear overalls or jeans with a reinforced cut retardant inserts or cut retardant chaps.
+Avoid loosefitting jackets, scarfs, neckties, jewelry, flared or cuffed pants, unconfined long hair or anything that could become entangled with the saw or brush.
+Wear overalls or jeans with a reinforced cut retardant insert or cut retardant chaps.

 Protect your hands with gloves when handling saw and saw chain.
-Heavy-duty, nonslip gloves improve your grip and protect your hands.
+Heavyduty, nonslip gloves improve your grip and protect your hands.

-Good footing is most important in chain saw work.
+Good footing is most important in chainsaw work.
 Wear sturdy boots with nonslip soles.
-Steel-toed safety boots suitable for climbing in trees are recommended.
+Steel-toed safety boots are recommended.

-To reduce the risk of injury to your eyes never operate a chainsaw unless wearing goggles or properly fitted safety glasses with adequate top and side protection complying with ANSI Z 87.1.
+To reduce the risk of injury to your eyes never operate a chainsaw unless wearing goggles or properly fitted safety glasses with adequate top and side protection complying with your national standard.